StefanWin/file-utils/README.md

 ## Scripts
 The utility scripts do not delete the files but move them to a directory.

-All scripts take the `-quiet` argument to disable logging output.
+All scripts take the `-quiet` argument to disable logging output,
+and the `-verbose` argument to enable per-file logging output.
 Additionally, you can use the `-h` flag to show all options.

 ### Implemented Scripts